gameontext/sample-room-java/README.md

 For more information on JSR107 via Redisson in Bluemix, check [my other project](https://github.com/BarDweller/JSR107-RI-CDI-Redisson-Bluemix)

-## Heads up!!

-> This room is under development, it's starting as a straight fork of the sample room, and I'll be gradually adding the stuff below =)

 ## Introduction

 This room uses JSR107 Caching Annotations to provide the behavior for a number of virtual objects in the room.